leovcunha/leovcunha/README.md

 ## 💡 **Senior Applied AI/ML Engineer | LLM Systems & Production Architecture**

-I am a Senior Engineer specializing in production-grade Applied AI .
+I am a Senior Engineer specializing in production-grade Applied AI , ML and Data engineering.
 With 16+ years of engineering experience in mission-critical high-availability systems sectors like Power Grids, Pharma, and Aeronautics.
-I hold an M.Sc. in AI (Distinction), and I combine this deep architectural discipline with modern Deep Learning to build robust, scalable ML solutions that perform reliably in the real world.
+I hold an M.Sc. in AI (Distinction), and I aim to build efficient solutions with modern Deep Learning that perform fast and reliably in the real world.

 ---